codepath/android_guides/ActiveAndroid Guide.md

 ## Overview

 Using the ActiveAndroid ORM makes managing client-side models extremely easy in simple cases.
-For more advanced or custom cases, you can use [SQLiteOpenHelper](http://www.androidhive.info/2011/11/android-sqlite-database-tutorial/) to manage the database communication directly.
+For more advanced or custom cases, you can use [[SQLiteOpenHelper|Local-Databases-with-SQLiteOpenHelper]] to manage the database communication directly.
 But for simple model mapping from JSON, ActiveAndroid keeps things simple.

-ActiveAndroid works like any Object Relational Mapper by mapping java classes to database tables and mapping java class member variables to table columns.
-Through this process, each table represents a particular Java model and the columns represent the respective data fields.
+ActiveAndroid works like any **Object Relational Mapper** by mapping java classes to database tables and mapping java class member variables to the table columns.
+Through this process, **each table** maps to a **Java model** and **the columns** in the table represent the respective **data fields**.
 Similarly, each row in the database represents a particular object.
 This allows us to create, modify, delete and query our SQLite database using model objects instead of raw SQL.

 For example, a "Tweet" model would be mapped to a "tweets" table in the database.
 The Tweet model might have a "body" field that maps to a body column in the table and a "timestamp" field that maps to a timestamp column.
 Through this process, each row would map to a particular tweet.